-The Origin of Mid-Level
+The Origin of Midlevel

 The Origin of PAs

 Formal training isn’t the only area where PAs appear to fall short of their MD counterparts.
 Educational debt is significantly lower for PAs and NPs than for physicians.
-But unfortunately, so are salaries and respect.
+But regrettably, so are salaries and respect.

 The Learning Curve

 To be fair, this hasn’t always been true.
 As a new PA, I was quick to consult with my physician employer and refer complex cases to internal medicine specialists.
 After 10 years, and additional clinical training as a Doctor of Medicine Science, both referrals and consults are few.
 A new-grad MD is better prepared than a new-grad PA, no doubt about it.
 But over time, the gap narrows.

-Everyone Agrees: Mid-level is Out
+Everyone Agrees: Midlevel is Out

-PAs don’t like mid-level
+PAs don’t like midlevel

-Dr. Mike Sacks, a PA and Doctor of Medical Science, points out that “mid-level practitioner” is often used as a derogatory term meant to belittle PAs.
+Dr. Mike Sacks, a PA, and Doctor of Medical Science, points out that “midlevel practitioner” is often used as a derogatory term meant to belittle PAs.
 And when it’s used by those who don’t know any better, “it still feeds a narrative that was intentionally created by those who do mean PAs harm.”

 “Every time a friend or colleague uses it and we don’t correct them, we allow this derogatory term the opportunity to proliferate to the extent that it winds up in legitimate research journals and media reporting,” says Dr. Sacks.

-The American Academy of PAs (AAPA) is also firmly against using terms such as mid-level that are “offensive to PAs but are also relics of the past.”
+The American Academy of PAs (AAPA) is also firmly against using terms such as midlevel that are “offensive to PAs but are also relics of the past.”

 In their 2018 media style guide, AAPA reminds us that “today’s PAs collaborate with physicians.
 It is common for a PA to serve as the lead on care coordination teams and see patients in all settings without a physician present.
-In fact, in many rural and underserved areas, a PA may be the only health care provider for hundreds of miles.
+In fact, in many rural and underserved areas, a PA may be the only healthcare provider for hundreds of miles.
 Thus, phrases like ‘physician-led teams,’ and/or ‘the PA is supervised by a physician,’ are also inaccurate.”

-NPs don’t like mid-level
+NPs don’t like midlevel

-Is there really a hierarchy in medicine with high-level, mid-level, and low-level care?
+Is there really a hierarchy in medicine with high-level, midlevel, and low-level care?
 Nurses don’t think so!
-The American Association of Nurse Practitioners (AANP) states that terms such as mid-level providers and mid-level practitioner “originated decades ago in bureaucracies and/or organized medicine”.
+The American Association of Nurse Practitioners (AANP) states that terms such as midlevel providers and midlevel practitioner “originated decades ago in bureaucracies and/or organized medicine”.
 The same goes for “physician-extender” and “non-physician practitioner”.

-Physicians don’t like mid-level
+Physicians don’t like midlevel

-But it’s not just NPs and PAs, physicians don’t like mid-level either.
-Dr. Michael Pappas is board certified in both general pediatrics and pediatric critical care medicine and he “hates it” when PAs and NPs are referred to as mid-level providers.
+But it’s not just NPs and PAs, physicians don’t like midlevel either.
+Dr. Michael Pappas is board certified in both general pediatrics and pediatric critical care medicine and he “hates it” when PAs and NPs are referred to as midlevel providers.
 “It is insulting to health professionals as well as to the patients that they serve,” he wrote in a 2014 blog.

 “Children and their parents want to receive excellent medical care delivered to them by a kind and gentle clinician.
 MDs don’t have a market on that one.
 If, as a clinician, you can provide excellent medical care with humility, then you provide the highest level of care available.
 I don’t care if the initials after your name are MD, NP, PA, or DOA,” he says.

-Another physician told me about a time in his training when he was a resident and was working with an experienced PA.
+A physician told me about a time in his training when he was a resident and was working with an experienced PA.
 They were about to perform an invasive procedure when the patient asked that it be done by the physician rather than the PA.
 The physician looked at the PA and said, “How many of these have you done?”
 “A few thousand”, came the reply.
 The physician looked back at the patient and said, “Well, this is my first one.”
 The patient promptly changed his mind.
-That doesn’t sound like mid-level care to me.
+That doesn’t sound like midlevel care to me.

-Patients don’t like mid-level
+Patients don’t like midlevel

-What kind of message does it send when a hospital or physician hires a “mid-level”?
+What kind of message does it send when a hospital or physician hires a “midlevel”?
 If the name were a true reflection of the type of care provided, employers would be guilty of malfeasance.
 It would also reflect poorly on the physician collaborating with the NP or PA (where applicable).

 Competency, Not Credentials